 Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

-DiagrammeR — by Richard Iannone, a year ago
+DiagrammeR — by Richard Iannone, 2 years ago

 Graph/Network Visualization